lauragift21/nuxt-workshop/README.md

 ```

 ### Static Site Generated Applications
-Single-page application (SPA) directly interacts with the browser by dynamically rewriting the current web page with new data from the web server, instead of the default method of the browser loading entire new pages.
-The goal is faster transitions that make the website feel more like a native app.

 With **static site generation** your application gets rendered during the **build** phase and deployed to any static hosting services such as Netlify, Github pages, Vercel etc. This means that **no server** is needed in order to deploy your application.

 Nuxt requires you set the `target` property to `static` to ensure it's deployed as a static site: